 Treatment of established chronic pain or nerve pain is challenging and may require consultation with pain specialists and many other teams including nurses, physiotherapists and psychologists in partnership with GPs.

 Prevention of this condition includes avoidance of severe pain after surgery where possible, early recognition of the condition and specialist attention with a variety of techniques and medications.
-Careful management of NARCOTIC or Opioid (morphine based) medications is also essential.
+Careful management of Narcotic or Opioid (morphine based) medications is also essential.
 While these medications may be required in the early phase after major surgery to manage severe pain, over time they become less potent and tolerance builds up.
-Furthermore, sensitivity to pain may actually increase with continued use of opioids.
+Furthermore, sensitivity to pain may actually increase with continued use of opioids and some opioids may be more problematic than others.
 This increased sensitivity to pain combined with reduced responsiveness to opioids can lead to a vicious circle of worsening pain.
 The immune system can also be affected and the risk of joint and prosthetic infections can be higher.